Wolphin-project/Benchdrill/README.md

 ## Beedrill

-Beedrill is a benchmarking tool base on [Machinery](https://github.com/RichardKnop/machinery).
+Beedrill is a benchmarking tool based on [Machinery](https://github.com/RichardKnop/machinery).
 It allows to load charges thanks to Machinery’s workers, which are distributed with Docker Compose in a Docker Swarm.
 Workers are then ready to execute tasks to run tools as [Filebench](https://github.com/filebench/filebench).

 # Installation
-First you need Docker v17.05+.
+First you need Go 1.8 and Docker v17.05.
 Then, after cloning this repository with Git, run the following commands in a terminal in the root directory of Beedrill:

 ``` shell
 $ make